mettil13/transceiver-go/README.md

 #### Version 0.5 Beta
 added class WifiSignalStrength, works the same way as NetworkSignalStrength, but with wifi info (yay!) the class is as now untested, i'll need to test it. i also added corrisponding working test buttons and text, i just need to test it.

+#### Version 0.6
+refactored WifiSigalStrength to listen only when asked instead of periodically, and added the NoiseStrength Class, which listens to the current noise level for 10 ms and returns an arbitrary scale of 1 - 100 noise level!
+Testing features for the newly added classes are also featured.